 5.4.1 Description

-Based on the condition of environment (e.g. wind condition, solar power condition, etc.), energy company may change the energy supply mix to specific areas.
-Such change will result in energy supply mix to network equipment such as base station, edge computing center, etc. If this information can be shared to operators, operators can adjust or optimize the network or service provisioning based on this information for lower carbon emission.
-For example, operator may tend to provide the same level of service experience with higher ratio of renewable energy usage with the agreement with 3rd party.
+Based on the conditions of the environment (e.g. wind condition, solar power condition, etc.), an energy company may change the energy supply mix in specific geographic areas.
+Such change will impact the energy supply mix of network equipments such as base stations, edge computing centers, etc. If this information can be shared to operators, operators can adjust or optimize the network or service provisioning based on this information to target lower carbon emissions.
+For example, operator may tend to provide the same level of service experience with a higher ratio of renewable energy usage upon agreement with 3rd party.

 5.4.2 Pre-conditions